 (I’m ignoring their public cloud domains like

 In conclusion, please use just one root domain for public services.
-It decreases phishing potential, promoted brand consistency, and makes it easier for regular users to identify official sites.
+It decreases phishing potential, promotes brand consistency, and makes it easier for regular users to identify official sites.